-Public Outreach
+Outreach Summary

-In support of the FY 2022 Transit Development Plan, DASH staff will be conducting an extensive public outreach campaign to raise awareness about the plan for those that might be affected, and to collect feedback from the community.
-While the TDP outreach process typically includes a significant amount of in-person meetings and pop-up events, most outreach activities will be conducted virtually to mitigate safety risks to DASH staff and customers.
+In support of the FY 2022 Transit Development Plan, DASH staff conducted an extensive public outreach campaign to raise awareness about the plan for those that might be affected, and to collect feedback from the community.
+While the TDP outreach process typically includes a significant number of in-person meetings and pop-up events, most outreach activities were conducted virtually to mitigate safety risks to DASH staff and customers.